Ankr-network/ankr-docs/pages/staking/for-integrators/dev-details/dot-liquid-staking-mechanics.md

 ## Fees

-The user pays 2% fee from the staking reward.
+Ankr takes 2% fee from the staking reward.

 The user must also count in the gas price for outgoing transactions.